 Individuals can enroll in Medicare or make changes to their policy from January 1-March 31.
-If your current Medicare policy isn’t the best option for you anymore, take this time to make adjustments and speak with an insurance agent about the best policy choice.
+If your current Medicare coverage isn't the right fit for you anymore, take this time to make potential adjustments and speak with a licensed insurance agent to discuss the right options for you.
 If you do enroll during this time your coverage will not begin until July 1, which is another reason why it’s best to sign up during your Initial Enrollment Period.
 Having a gap in coverage could cost you money, so make sure to keep that in mind.

 Special Enrollment Periods

 Special Enrollment Periods are given to individuals that have a valid reason for delaying their Medicare coverage.
 If you still have employer health insurance by the time that your Initial Enrollment Period ends, consider if a SEP could be the right option for you.
-If you move and your network coverage is no longer available, then you might be able to get a SEP that would allow you time to find the best policy alternative.
+If you move and your network coverage is no longer available, then you might be able to get a SEP that would allow you time to find a suitable alternative.